Madhava of Sangamagrama: Kerala School of Astronomy and Mathematics

-Jyeshthadeva's Yuktibhāṣā may be considered the world's first calculus text.

-The group also did much other work in astronomy; indeed many more pages are developed to astronomical computations than are for discussing analysis related results.
+The Kerala school of astronomy and mathematics, founded by Madhava, flourished between the 14th and 16th centuries, and included among its members Parameshvara, Neelakanta Somayaji, Jyeshtadeva, Achyuta Pisharati, Melpathur Narayana Bhattathiri and Achyuta Panikkar.
+The group is known for series expansion of three trigonometric functions of sine, cosine and arctan and proofs of their results where later given in the Yuktibhasa.
+The group also did much other work in astronomy: more pages are devoted to astronomical computations than purely mathematical results.

-The Kerala school also contributed much to linguistics (the relation between language and mathematics is an ancient Indian tradition, see Katyayana).
-The ayurvedic and poetic traditions of Kerala can also be traced back to this school.
-The famous poem, Narayaneeyam, was composed by Narayana Bhattathiri.
+The Kerala school also contributed to linguistics (the relation between language and mathematics is an ancient Indian tradition, see Kātyāyana).
+The ayurvedic and poetic traditions of Kerala can be traced back to this school.
+The famous poem, Narayaniyam, was composed by Narayana Bhattathiri.